Prince Harvey

-Prince Harvey is an American rapper, music producer, artist and activist.
+Prince Harvey is an American rapper, producer, singer and songwriter.
 He is best known for his album PHATASS which he recorded at an Apple Store in New York City.

 Early life

 Prince Harvey was born in Los Angeles, California.
 He grew up in the Caribbean, on the island of Dominica.
 He wrote his first song at the age of eight, inspired by the rapper, Juvenile's song "Back That Azz Up".
 At age 14, he moved to the Bronx, New York City with his family.